huangkc0907/huangkc0907.github.io/_pages/about.md

   - /about.html
 ---

-Kaicheng Huang is currently a Postdoctoral fellow at the Industrial and Manufacturing Systems Engineering Department, The University of Hong Kong (HKU), supervised by [Prof. Ning Xi] (https://www.imse.hku.hk/people/n-xi).
+Kaicheng Huang is a Postdoctoral fellow at the Industrial and Manufacturing Systems Engineering Department, The University of Hong Kong (HKU), supervised by [Prof. Ning Xi] (https://www.imse.hku.hk/people/n-xi).
 Currently he is working on the development of AFM.
 Kaicheng has served a reviewer for ICRA 2020, AIM 2020, ICRA 2019, ROBIO 2019, ICRA 2018.

 He optained his Ph.D. degree at the Mechanical Engineering Department, The Hong Kong Polytechnic University (PolyU), supervised by [Dr. Henry K. Chu](https://www.polyu.edu.hk/me/people/academic-teaching-staff/chu-kar-hang-henry-dr/).
 He is involved in a project supported in part by the Research Grant Council of the Hong Kong Special Administrative Region about the development of an automatic system for cell manipulation and patterning.